top of page

 Absolute skill versus relative skill

 In the world of investing, the competition is indeed tough.
-What so many people fail to comprehend is that in many forms of competition, such as chess, poker or investing, it is the relative level of skill that plays the more important role in determining outcomes, not the absolute level.
+What so many people fail to comprehend is that in many forms of competition, such as chess, poker or investing, it is the level of skill that plays the more important role in determining outcomes, not the level.
 What is referred to as the “paradox of skill” means that even as skill level rises, luck can become more important in determining outcomes if the level of competition also rises.

 Charles Ellis noted in a 2014 issue of the Financial Analysts Journal that “over the past 50 years, increasing numbers of highly talented young investment professionals have entered the competition.
 They have more-advanced training than their predecessors, better analytical tools, and faster access to more information.”